 The German Model

 Many countries have been reunified, each with their own process and stories, which vary greatly, as we have detailed in this blog.

 The West generally assumes that any future reunification would follow the “German Model”, whereby the North Korean regime would collapse and be incorporated into the Republic of Korea.

 For obvious reasons this is not the view of the DPRK, who indeed have their own view on how reunification could and should work.

 Another commonly held misconception, probably due the Korean War, is that people assume the North wishes to unify the country under communism, but again this is not necessarily the case.

-So, what is North Korea’s policy on reunification?
-In 1980 President Kim Il Sung set the policy to create a neutral, federal republic, where both sides would keep their political systems, and governments, but have a federal parliament and government.
-You’d assume they would also have a single ping-pong team.
-And the name of this unified country?
-The Democratic Confederal Republic of Koryo (DCRK), with Koryo being the traditional name of Korea.
+In 1980, President Kim Il Sung set a policy to create a neutral federal republic, whereby both sides would keep their own political systems and governments, but have a common federal parliament and government.
+Which would then be known as the Democratic Confederal Republic of Koryo (DCRK) — Koryo being the traditional name of Korea.